This post may contain affiliate links. Please read my disclosure policy for more details.

 - Creamy carrot and ginger soup

-If you make this quick pea soup recipe with mint, leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
+If you make this quick green pea soup, leave a comment, rate it, or tag a photo #theclevermeal on Instagram.

 I would love to hear from you!